-The Merton (1969)-Samuelson (1969) model of portfolio choice is the foundation for the vast literature analyzing financial risk, not because it provides insights that are unavailable in any other framework, but because those insights are packaged in a form that is tractable, transparent, and easy to use.
-These qualities make the Merton-Samuelson model the natural starting point (though often not the finishing point) for any problem where rate-of-return risk is the only kind of risk worth worrying about.
+The Merton-Samuelson model of portfolio choice is the foundation for the vast literature analyzing financial risk,1 not because it offers conclusions that cannot be obtained from other frameworks,2 but because it is easy to use and its key insights emerge in a way that is natural, transparent, and intuitive - in a word, the Merton-Samuelson model is tractable.

-Unfortunately, nonfinancial risks (such as unemployment risk for a consumer) have proven much more difficult to analyze.
-Of course, there is a large and sophisticated literature that carefully examines the theoretical effects of realistically calibrated nonfinancial risks.
-But much of the economic literature, and much graduate-level instruction, dodges the question of how nonfinancial risk influences choices, by assuming perfect insurance markets or perfect foresight or risk neutrality or quadratic utility or Constant Absolute Risk Aversion, or by calibrating models to match aggregate risks which are orders of magnitude smaller than idiosyncratic risks.
-These assumptions rob the question of its essence, either by assuming that markets transform nonfinancial risk into financial risk or by making implausible assumptions that yield the conclusion that decisions are largely or entirely unaffected by such risk.
+Unfortunately, nonfinancial risk3 (which is much more important than financial risk for most households)4 has proven more difficult to analyze.
+Of course, a large and impressive numerical literature has carefully computed the theoretical effects of realistically calibrated nonfinancial risks in a variety of contexts.6 But because a formidable investment in human capital is required to learn the computational methods necessary to solve such models, much of the economic literature (and much graduate-level instruction) has dodged the question of how nonfinancial risk influences choices, by assuming perfect insurance markets or perfect foresight or risk neutrality or quadratic utility or Constant Absolute Risk Aversion, or by attempting only to match aggregate risks (which are orders of magnitude smaller than idiosyncratic risks).
+These approaches rob the question of its essence, either by assuming that markets transform nonfinancial risk into financial risk or by making implausible assumptions in order to reach the implausible conclusion that decisions are largely or entirely unaffected by such risk.7